Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Discussion

 To determine if and how many Haldane modes need to be added to effective field theory, it all depends on if the long wavelength limit of the GMP mode lives entirely within the base space.
-For $n=1$ this is definitely the case, since the GMP mode lives entirely within the LLL as illustrated in Fig.\ref{Haldane_mode}(a).
-In particular, the regularised density operator $\delta \bar{\rho}_{\bm q}$ is PH symmetric.
-For $n>1$, the GMP modes for all the Laughlin states live entirely within the base space, but $\delta \bar{\rho}_{\bm q}$ is no longer PH symmetric \emph{within the base space}.
-One can also show rigorously from the microscopic point of view that all Jain states at $\nu=N/(2nN \pm 1)$ with $N>1$ have GMP modes partially outside of the base space, thus requiring at least one additional Haldane mode to be added to the effective field theory as illustrated in Fig.\ref{Haldane_mode}(b).
+For $n=1$, this is definitely the case since the GMP mode lives entirely within the LLL, as illustrated in Fig.\ref{Haldane_mode}a.
+In particular, the regularised density operator $\delta \bar{\rho}_{\mathbf q}$ is PH symmetric.
+For $n>1$, the GMP modes for all the Laughlin states live entirely within the base space, but $\delta \bar{\rho}_{\mathbf q}$ is no longer PH symmetric within the base space.
+One can also show rigorously from the microscopic point of view that all Jain states at $\nu=N/(2nN \pm 1)$ with $N>1$ have GMP modes partially outside of the base space, thus requiring at least one additional Haldane mode to be added to the effective field theory as illustrated in Fig.~\ref{Haldane_mode}b.

-In principle we can have multiple CHSs containing the base space with the hierarchical structure $\mathcal H_{\text{base}}\subset\mathcal H_1\cdots\subset\mathcal H_k$ with $k>1$, and the GMP mode resides in $\mathcal H_k$ having non-zero weights in all $\mathcal H_{k'<k}$.
-We have not found such cases for Jain states with CHSs defined by two-body and three-body PPs, but it may be possible for other FQH states, or for CHSs defined by few-body PPs involving clusters of more than three electrons.
-These cases are illustrated by Fig.\ref{Haldane_mode}(c), where more than one Haldane modes are needed for the effective field theory, for it to agree with microscopic Hamiltonians that can resolve those CHSs in terms of energy.
+In principle, we can have multiple CHSs containing the base space with the hierarchical structure $\mathcal H_{\text{base}}\subset\mathcal H_1\cdots\subset\mathcal H_k$ with $k>1$, and the GMP mode resides in $\mathcal H_k$ having non-zero weights in all $\mathcal H_{k'<k}$.
+We have not found such cases for Jain states with CHSs defined by two-body and three-body PPs, but it may be possible for other FQH states or CHSs defined by few-body PPs involving clusters of more than three electrons.
+These cases are illustrated by Fig.~\ref{Haldane_mode}c, where more than one Haldane mode is needed for the effective field theory to agree with microscopic Hamiltonians that can resolve those CHSs in terms of energy.